Private sector employers and employees

 Calculating Alex’s ordinary pay requires averaging the commission she earned in the 273 days prior to the commencement of leave on 1 April 2022 and in the 92 days from when she returned to work on 1 October 2022 to 31 December 2022.
 The period from 1 April to 30 September 2022 when Alex was on unpaid leave is therefore excluded from the averaging.

 Harley has resigned after working for the business for 8 years.
-Harley’s employer has used the WA long service leave calculator to determine Harley’s pro rata long service leave entitlement is 6.94 weeks.
+Harley’s employer has used the WA long service leave calculator to estimate Harley’s pro rata long service leave entitlement and then confirmed based on employment records that the entitlement is 6.94 weeks.
 Harley is paid a base rate and a bonus/commission.
 Harley’s ordinary pay for this period is calculated over a period totalling 365 days ending on the day immediately before Harley’s last day of employment.

 To calculate Harley’s average weekly earnings, Harley’s employer calculates the total amount earnt by Harley over the previous 365 days ($100,000) and divides this amount by 365 and then multiplies this by 7 (e.g. $100,000 / 365 * 7 = $1,917.81).